About the Orchestra's Fundraising

 Why raise $50 million for Orchestra Hall’s renovation when the Orchestra faces such large deficits?

-The donors who have generously contributed to the Orchestra’s capital building project have done so because they want to support the renovation of Orchestra Hall—understanding how critically important it is to the Minnesota Orchestra’s future.
+The donors who generously contributed to the Orchestra’s capital building project did so because they wanted to support the renovation of Orchestra Hall—understanding how critically important it is to the Minnesota Orchestra’s future.
 The expanded venue is an opportunity to attract new audiences, to strengthen the Orchestra’s role in our community, and to increase incremental revenue within the Hall.
-To date, $47 million dollars have been raised towards our $50 million goal.
 These donations would not have been contributed to the Orchestra if there were not a building project to support.
-What’s more, our annual fundraising—which runs concurrently with this capital campaign—is on pace, thanks to donors who understand the importance of supporting our ongoing work.

 How will the comprehensive capital campaign contribute to balancing the Orchestra’s budget?

 Our ambitious $110 million comprehensive campaign, Building for the Future, will greatly contribute to ensuring the Minnesota Orchestra’s future.
-We have raised $97 million toward our goal, which is remarkable given the economy. $50 million will renovate Orchestra Hall.
+We have raised $98 million toward our goal, which is remarkable given the economy. $50 million has renovated Orchestra Hall.
 The other $60 million will fund artistic projects that greatly benefit the organization such as touring, recording, broadcasting and commissioning, and additional endowment that supports ongoing operations and salaries into the future.
 The Minnesota Orchestra board has contributed a total of $31 million to the Building for the Future campaign to date.

 To find out more about the Orchestra's contributed revenue strategies and targets, click the sections of our strategic plan below: